About Us

 How to Apply: Interested candidates should send a cover letter, resume, and a list of three current references to Lower School Head Cathy North at c.north@severnschool.com.

-Supervisor: Director of Technology
+Supervisor: Director of Business and Finance

 • Lower School Substitute Teachers